PostHog/posthog.com/contents/blog/product-survey-questions.md

 Product surveys help you understand what users are thinking and feeling, but they're useless if you don't ask the right questions.
 In this guide, we'll cover:

 1. How to set product survey goals
-2. How to write good product survey questions
+2. The 5 principles of good product survey questions
 3. Example product survey questions you can use
 4. How Amazon, Stripe, and Uber use surveys
 5. Using surveys to find product-market fit